IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/web/site/slot/README.md

 ### Parameter: `cloningInfo`

-If specified during app creation, the app is clunod from a source app.
+If specified during app creation, the app is cloned from a source app.

 - Required: No
 - Type: object